Lisa Su

 Related Profiles

-Image of File:Rosalind-franklin-in-paris.jpg
+Image of File:Rosalind Franklin.jpg

 Image of Reese reminds me a bit of medieval lit prof, Kathryn Kerby-Fulton.